AlverLyu/sm.js/README.md

 [https://github.com/pecliu/gm-crypt](https://github.com/pecliu/gm-crypt)

 **Currently code needs refactor because the codes are come from three repos，but the function of this repo is complete.
-I'm going to refactor it using Buffer**
+I'm going to refactor it using Buffer.**

 ## Usage